ansible/ansible-rulebook/docs/rules.rst

      - The name of the ruleset to post the event or assert the fact to, default is current rule set.
      - No
    * - retry
-     - If the playbook fails execution, retry it, boolean value true|false
+     - If the playbook fails execution, retry it once, boolean value true|false
      - No
    * - retries
      - If the playbook fails execution, the number of times to retry it.
 An integer value
      - No
    * - delay
-     - The retry interval, an integer value
+     - The retry interval, an integer value specified in seconds
      - No
    * - verbosity
      - Verbosity level when running the playbook, a value between 1-4